narwhalsilent/tp/docs/UserGuide.md

 Parameters Restrictions:

 * At least one of the optional fields must be provided.
-* The index must be a positive integer 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of persons shown in the list.
-* The name must be at least 1 character long and is case-sensitive.
+* The name must only contain alphanumeric characters and spaces, and it should not be blank.
+The name is case-sensitive.
 * The phone number must only contain numbers.
 * The email must be in the format `local-part@domain`.